babeltrace2-convert(1)

 Set the

-initialization parameter of all the implicit source.ctf.fs components toSEC
+clock-class-offset-sinitialization parameter of all the implicit source.ctf.fs components toSEC.The

 Set the

-initialization parameter of all the implicit source.ctf.fs components toNS
+clock-class-offset-nsinitialization parameter of all the implicit source.ctf.fs components toNS.The

 Implicit filter.utils.trimmer component